Interactivated/vsf-wholesale-request/README.md

 # vsf-rfq-form
-Request for quotation (RFQ) form integrated to product page.
+Request for quotation (RFQ) integration to Vue Storefront